As a business owner, your email list is one of your most valuable assets. So let’s learn how to leverage Pinterest to grow your email list!

 This post contains affiliate links, which means if you make a purchase through these links, I may receive a small commission at no extra cost to you.
 Click here to read my full disclosure policy.

-Leverage Pinterest to Grow Your Email List in 3 Simple Steps
+Leverage Pinterest to Grow Your Email List

 Step 1: Choosing An Email Service Provider

-We recommend using a email service provider that has a free trial, that is user-friendly, and that allows you to tag.
+We recommend using an email service provider that has a free trial, that is user-friendly, and that allows you to tag.
 Tagging allows you to target people who have specific interests, like gift guides or promoted pins.

 Step 2: Create Your Lead Magnet (AKA Your Freebie)